cbhnac/CakeLock/README.md

 It uses a webcam to detect if any face is present for approximately 15 seconds, and if no face has been present it locks the machine.
 During the lock it stops checking for faces, and when the PC is unlocked it starts up again.

-For DlibDotNet to work in Visual Studio the application must run in a x64 configuration.
+For DlibDotNet to work in Visual Studio the application must run in an x64 configuration.